Particl-Community/academy/docs/install_and_contrib.rst

    **General Contribution Flow**

-   1. Fork the :code:`particl-community/academy` repository into your forked repository and clone the forked repository into your local repository.
+   1. Fork the :code:`particl-community/academy` repository as your forked repository and clone the forked repository into your local repository.
-   2. Do your changes, commit them, and push from your local to your forked repository on Github.
+   2. Do your changes, review them in a local live version of the Academy, commit them, and push from your local to your forked repository on Github.
    3. Create a pull request as your contribution's integration request on the upstream :code:`particl-community/academy` repository.
    4. After a manual review by the maintainers, your code gets merged.
    5. A new Academy version gets rendered and is instantly available.